MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        3 │
     =#

-It can be combined with the `Hello` pipeline defined earlier using the composition operator, `>>`.
-This composition produces a knot having 3 copies of the string value `"Hello World"`.
+Two pipelines could be combined using the composition operator `>>`.
+In particular, composition of pipelines `Range(3)` and `Hello` would emit 3 copies of "Hello World".

     run(Range(3) >> Hello)
     #=>